twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 Let me show you how to manually disassemble this Order record and identify each field and the type of data it contains.

-You can use any text editor that can show line numbers and can replace each field separator (|) with a line break.
+You can use any text editor showing line numbers and replacing each field separator (|) with a line break.
 I'll demonstrate with Notepad++.

 ![image-20240719202227277](.\assets\image-20240719202227277.png)